compsocialscience/summer-institute/2020/tokyo/apply.md

 ---

 <p>Participation is restricted to Master students, PhD studnets, postdoctoral researchers, corporate researchers who have worked for 10 years or less, and untenured faculty within 5 years of their PhD.
 Because we cannot cover the travel expences of participants, we suppose that most participants will be those who live in Japan.
 However, there are no restrictions based on citizenship, country of study, or country of employment.
-We welcome applicants from all backgrounds and fields of study.
-We evaluate applicants along a number of dimensions:
+We welcome applicants from all backgrounds and fields of study. </p>
+<p>We evaluate applicants along a number of dimensions:
 <ol>
   <li>research and teaching in the area of computational social science,</li>
   <li>contributions to public goods, such as creating open source software, curating public datasets, and creating educational opportunities for others,</li>